gbtami/pychess-variants/static/docs/xiangqi.md

 ## Notation

-Algebraic notation is not implemented at this time.
+Pychess currently uses the same algebraic notation as in chess.
+A more commonly used notation system is not currently implemented in Pychess.

 ### Symbols